• Skip to primary navigation

 Bazlama breads are mostly served as a starter with butter on the side.
 Also, this simple fluffy flatbread can be used to make a type of sandwich and is often stuffed with kebab meat.

 You can also add some salad and the cucumber yogurt dipping sauce to make it more filling or help balance out the overall flavor of the dish.
-No matter what you use, the simple and quick-to-make bread will work great with any type of kebab.
+No matter what you use, the simple and quick-to-make bread will work great with any type of dish.

 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!